NikSativa/SpryKit/README.md

 let secondArgFromFirstCall = captor.getValue(as: String.self) // `at:` defaults to `0` or first call
 let secondArgFromSecondCall = captor.getValue(at: 1, as: String.self)
+// or
+let secondArgFromFirstCall: String = captor[0]
+let secondArgFromSecondCall: String = captor[1]
 ```

 ## Contributing

-If you have an idea that can make Spry better, please don't hesitate to submit a pull request!
+If you have an idea that can make SpryKit better, please don't hesitate to submit a pull request!